Ore Village Primary Academy is an academy as part of The Kemnal Academies Trust (TKAT).

 We, the governors, are a diverse group of people from a range of backgrounds, including education, business and the civil service.
 Although some governors have considerable experience in the role, the team itself was formed very recently, and we are committed to developing our skills and knowledge.

-We meet as a Local Governing Body 6 times a year; this will enable all board members to gain experience of all aspects of governance.
-We have agreed that we will not establish standing committees at present.
-However, we will form committees or panels to carry out specific functions, where circumstances call for them.
+We meet as a Local Governing Body six times a year; this will enable all board members to gain experience of all aspects of governance.
+We have established a business committee which meets three times a year to monitor the financial and premises issues.
+The terms of reference for the Local Governing Body and the Business Committee can be found in the Governor’s Handbook.
+We may also form other committees or panels to carry out specific functions, where circumstances call for them.

 We aim to support the school to attain our vision - where every child receives an education which provides opportunities, develops their resilience and expands their minds and ambitions.
 We monitor the standards achieved and ensure that finances are well spent.
 We are not paid, but can claim expenses for some activities.